greghesp/bin-collection-api/README.md

 All requests are `GET` requests to `/api/council/[council]`.
 Please see specific codebases for exact requests

+For most requests, use your UPRN which can be found here: https://uprn.uk/

 ### Cheshire East
 GET `/api/council/cheshire_east?uprn=XXXXXXX`

 ### Stockport
 GET `/api/council/stockport?uprn=XXXXXXX`

+### East Cambridgeshire
+GET `/api/council/east_cambridgeshire?uprn=XXXXXXX`

 ## Contribution
 - Create a file under `src/helpers` for your chosen council to perform the page parsing logic